(NON-BEAUTY) FEATURES & PERSONAL ESSAYS

-[PLEASE NOTE my clippings are in sections but are not in date order; there are pieces from different time periods for you to enjoy throughout, from 2015 right up until the current date in 2023.
-They are also just a snippet of my work - please email me if you would like to see other samplings, of which there are many, many more!]
+-The below are just a (largely unordered) snippet of my work - please email me if you would like to see other samplings, of which there are many, many more!

-Prior to this, I had been a freelance writer and editor for 3.5 years, and have written for some of the most esteemed publications in the UK (and worldwide), from Refinery29 to Grazia, Coveteur to Dazed.
-I worked as a regular beauty contributor to Bustle UK, as well as Glamour UK, Marie Claire, and The Mail on Sunday's You Magazine, where I covered everything from fashion to lifestyle online.
+Throughout my freelance career – now spanning over 5 years (collectively) – I have written for some of the most esteemed publications in the UK, US and Australia.
+These include Refinery29, Elle, Self, Dazed, Stylist, Cosmopolitan and Broadsheet.
+I have previously worked as a regular beauty and lifestyle contributor to Bustle UK, as well as Glamour UK, Marie Claire, and The Mail on Sunday's You Magazine, where I covered everything from fashion to lifestyle online.

 As well as a wide range of editorial experience, I also have copywriting credentials, and have written for and consulted for brands such as The Inkey List.
 I have worked on a wide range of branded commercial content for titles like The Telegraph, Marie Claire, and Cosmopolitan.